Urgent: DHS is deporting anti-Kremlin Activist

 “Sending a known anti-war activist back to Russia under these circumstances places him in extraordinary danger,” said Wallie Mason, Krasnov’s attorney.
 “Mr. Krasnov has publicly opposed the Russian government and supported democratic opposition movements.
 Individuals like him are routinely targeted for detention, prosecution, and worse.”

-Krasnov is currently detained at the Pine Prairie Immigration Detention Center in Louisiana.
-His legal team has filed an Application for Administrative Stay of Removal with ICE Enforcement and Removal Operations in New Orleans, which has jurisdiction over the facility.
-That request remains pending.
+Krasnov’s legal team has filed an Application for Administrative Stay of Removal with ICE Enforcement and Removal Operations in New Orleans, which remains pending.

 Media Contact: